 Checklist for M.A.
-Candidates (Non-Thesis Option) Date of Entry into Program: \\\\\ Field of Study: Regional/National Field: Committee: 1. \\\\\ (Advisor) COURSE WORK (30 hours) HIST 5000 (3 hours) \\\\\ America/U.S.: HIST 5106 part 1 \\\\\ part 2 \\\\ Colloquia (6 hours): HIST 5012 part 1 \\\\\ HIST 5129 East Asia \\\\\ Europe: part 2 \\\\\ South Asia Asia: Research Seminars (6 hours at 7000-level) Other coursework at 5000, 6000, or 7000 levels (15 hours) \ Students must complete at least 12 hours of coursework in their Major Geographical Field as well as 12 hours in the Global/Thematic Field.
+Candidates (Thesis Option) Name: Date of Entry into Program: Field of Study: Regional/National Field: Committee: 1.
+(Advisor) COURSE WORK (30 hours) HIST 5000 (3 hours) America/U.S.: HIST 5106 part 1 Colloquia (6 hours): part 2 Europe: HIST 5012 part 1 part 2 HIST 5129 East Asia Asia: South Asia Other coursework at 5000, 6000, or 7000 levels (15 hours): Thesis Credits (6 hours): Students must complete at 12 hours of coursework in their Major Geographical Field as well as 12 hours in the Global/Thematic Field.
 Courses in the Global/Thematic Field must have a geographical scope that extends beyond their major geographical field.
 HIST 5000 counts towards the Global/Thematic Requirement.
-Students may one colloquium in a field other than their Major Geographical Field, which can count towards the Global/Thematic Requirement. \ M.A. candidates may apply up to 9 hours of transfer credit, with the permission of both the major advisor and the Director of Graduate Studies.
+Students may take one colloquium in a field other than their Major Geographical Field, which can count towards the Global/Thematic Requirement.
+M.A. candidates may apply up to 9 hours of transfer credit, with the permission of both the major advisor and the Director of Graduate Studies.
 Please note any transfer credits above by marking T next to relevant course(s).
-COMPREHENSIVE EXAM (normally taken no later than 6th semester of study) Meeting with committee one semester before you expect to take exam, to go over progress and preparation.
-Register for exam by filing "Application for Admission to Candidacy" no later than 3rd week of semester when you plan to take the exam.
+COMPREHENSIVE EXAM Meeting with committee one semester before you expect to take exam, to go over progress and preparation.

+semester when you plan to take the exam.